 Table of Contents

 Many scholars think of an academic conference as a place to present and attend sessions related to their field.
-But, the real power of an academic conference is connecting with colleagues and other interested parties.
+However, the real power of an academic conference lies in connecting with colleagues and other interested parties.
 After all, the old adage, “It’s not what you know, but who you know,” is just as true in academic circles as it is in business circles.
 Maybe even more so.

 Why Attend Academic Conferences?

-Conferences can sometimes be a highlight of your academic year, if you work at an educational institution.
+If you work at an educational institution, conferences are often the highlight of your academic year.
 You may also attend academic conferences if you work in a specific field that requires you to stay on top of the latest information and technology.
-In addition to giving and receiving information at a conference, the real opportunity comes back to making connections and building valuable relationships.
+In addition to giving and receiving information at a conference, the real opportunity comes from making connections and building valuable relationships.
 These relationships can, in turn, advance your career and your work.

 Preparing for an Academic Conference